Hari-Kypu/Ola-Data-Analysis/README.md

 # Ola-Data-Analysis
  ---
 ### Overview
-This project involves the development of a comprehensive data analysis solution for a ride-sharing service using **Power BI** and **SQL**.
+This project involves the development of a comprehensive data analysis solution for a ride-booking service using **Power BI** and **SQL**.
 The aim is to derive actionable insights into various aspects of the business, such as booking trends, vehicle performance, revenue optimization, cancellations, and user feedback through ratings.